yaroslaff/locker-example-notebook/README.md

 Congratulations, you deployed first locker application!

 ## Quickstart (Stage 2): Go production!
 Custom domain, HTTPS and CDN

 We will use custom domain for hosting our application.
-Website (currently: localhost) will use 'www' host in this domain, and locker (currently: notebook-u1.rudev.www-security.net) needs to be from same domain (otherwise [Third party cookies](https://cookie-script.com/all-you-need-to-know-about-third-party-cookies.html) will not work in some browsers), so we will use host 'locker' in same domain and it will work on every browser.
+Website (currently: localhost) will use 'www' host in this domain, and locker (currently: notebook-u1.rudev.www-security.net) needs to be from same domain (otherwise [Third party cookies](https://cookie-script.com/all-you-need-to-know-about-third-party-cookies.html) will not work in some browsers).
+Our recommended approach with 'www' and 'locker' in same domain will work in all browsers (released after Michael Jackson death).

-You need your own custom domain for this stage.
-If you do not have one, get free .tk/.ml/.ga/.cf/.gq domain at [freenom.com](https://freenom.com/) .
-(It does not like VPNs, you may get "Some of your domains could not be registered because of a technical error.
+If you do not have domain for this, get free .tk/.ml/.ga/.cf/.gq domain at [freenom.com](https://freenom.com/) .
+(Freenom does not like VPNs, or use VPN in your country, you may get "Some of your domains could not be registered because of a technical error.
 These domains have been cancelled: ..." error message.
 Login from other IP then).
 I registered `locknote.tk` domain for this guide.
 Everywhere below use your domain name instead of `locknote.tk`.

 Use 'Add a Site' on cloudflare, and change NSes (on freenom) to cloudflare DNS servers.
+Create 'www' CNAME pointing to 'na-west1.surge.sh' (with proxy enabled) and 'locker' CNAME pointing to your locker host (notebook-u1.rudev.www-security.net in this guide).

 In the end, you should have something like this on cloudflare:

 ![settings CNAME to surge on cloudflare](readme/cloudflare-locker-cname.png)